 Hardened plaque buildup, called tartar, will jeopardize denture fit and function, inflame gums, and attract embedded stains, if not properly cleaned

 For seniors with full or partial dentures, the fit and feel of their dentures and the beauty of their smile can depend on effectively eliminating hardened dental plaque, known as tartar or calculus, from their dentures.
 Improper cleaning habits lead to an accumulation, increasing the occurrence of bad breath.
+This is one of the reasons why it is important to go for regular checkups at this well-known oral surgeon massapequa ny or a clinic near you.

 In fact, over half of denture wearers have long-term accumulations of calculus.
 This can become increasingly worse over the years to the point where the dentures may not fit properly and become increasingly uncomfortable.
 Without proper care, the tartar can irritate and inflame gums as well as cause unsightly denture stains.
+In many cases, it may be more beneficial to consult with a reputable cosmetic dentist like Arthur Glosman, who specializes in entire smile reconstructions.

 However, there are effective ways to remove the tartar, which is as important to do with dentures as it is with natural teeth.